MDEGroup/APIRecSys-AML/README.md

 inject APIs at the metadata level, i.e., after the data that has been parsed to a processable format.
-This is for experimental purposes only, since in reality we need to seed data directly to projects and upload them to GitHub as shown in
+This is for experimental purposes only, since in reality we need to seed data directly to projects and upload them to GitHub as shown in the figure above.
+However, in our evaluation we refrained from doing this to carefully follow ethical boundaries, as well as to avoid adversely impacting real-world systems, and infringing their terms of use.
-Fig. [1].
-This is outside the focus of our paper, and we leave it for future work.

 The artifacts include *(i)* two API injectors, one for FOCUS and the other one for both UP-Miner and PAM; and *(ii)* two Android datasets.
 In